-Inhalation of dry glaze dust, Ingestion Descriptions of the delayed, immediate, or chronic effects from short- and long-term exposure Inhalation of high concentrations of dry glaze dust may cause mechanical irritation and discomfort.
+Routes of Exposure Inhalation of dry glaze dust, Ingestion Descriptions of the delayed, immediate, of or chronic effects from short- and long-term exposure Inhalation Inhalation of high concentrations of dry glaze dust may cause mechanical irritation and discomfort.
 Long term exposure may cause chronic effects.
-Not a primary eye irritant.
+Eye Contact Not a primary eye irritant.
 May cause mechanical irritation.
-Not a primary skin irritant.
+Skin Contact/Irritation Not a primary skin irritant.
 Not absorbed through skin.
 May cause dry skin.
-Not a sensitizer.
-Probably not an ingestion hazard.
+Sensitization Not a sensitizer.
+Ingestion Not an ingestion hazard.
 If a large quantity has been ingested, intestinal blockage and/or gastrointestinal irritation may result.
-Lung cancer - Crystaline silica has been classified by OSHA as a human lung carcinogen.
-None Known None Known None Known Symptoms of Silicosis Shortness of breath; possible fever.
+Chronic Effects OSHA Carcinogen Lung cancer - Crystaline silica has been classified by OSHA as a human lung carcinogen.
+Mutagenic Effects None Known Teratogenic Effects None Known Developmental Toxicity None Known Effects of Silicosis Symptoms of Silicosis Bronchitis/Chronic Obstructive Pulmonary Shortness of breath; possible fever.
+Disorder.
 Fatigue; loss of appetite.
-Chest pain; dry, nonproductive cough.
+Tuberculosis - Silicosis makes an individual Chest pain; dry, nonproductive cough. more susceptible to TB.
 Respiratory failure, which may eventually lead to death.
-Repeated or long term exposure to respirable crystalline silica dust may cause lung damage in the form of silicosis.
+Scleroderma - a disease affecting skin, blood vessels, joints and skeletal muscles.
+Possible renal disease.
+Remarks Carcinogenicity Repeated or long term exposure to respirable crystalline silica dust may cause lung damage in the form of silicosis.
 Symptoms will include progressively more difficult breathing, cough, fever, and weight loss.
 Acute silicosis can be fatal.
 Short term exposure is of little concern.
-None Known
+Numerical Measures of toxicity None Known